Egypt: Mubarak son says family clear of corruption charges

 In April, Swiss prosecutors decided not to file charges after concluding a decade-long investigation into alleged money laundering and organized crime linked to linked to Mubarak’s circles in Egypt.
 They also said they would release some 400 million Swiss francs – $430 million – frozen in Swiss banks.

-Transparency International condemned the move, saying it would show corrupt leaders around the world that they can act with impunity.
+Transparency International condemned the move, saying it would show other leaders around the world that they can act with impunity.

 Following a lengthy trial, Hosni Mubarak was acquitted of killing protesters during the 18-day uprising against his autocratic rule.